Snickerdoodle Banana Baked Donuts

 - Preheat the oven to 400°F.

-- Bake for 10 to 14 minutes, or until a toothpick inserted comes out clean.
+- Bake for 10 to 14 minutes, or until a wooden pick inserted in the center comes out clean.
 Allow to cool completely in the pans.

 - To make the topping: In a medium bowl, add the cane sugar and cinnamon.